Agathebadia/reusable-component-exercise/README.md

 Please follow the installation/running and testing steps below to run the application.

 - This exercise was done using Ember Octane v.3.19.0

-- This component has been checked for color contrast, tab navigation and screen readers - Manual tests & Axe DevTool tested ✔️
+__Accessibility__

+This component is accessible for:
+- Tab navigation
+- Screen readers
+- Color contrast

+Through manual testing & Axe DevTool ✔️

+__Testing__

+- Integration tests & Acceptance tests have been created
 - It uses [Ember Test Selectors](https://github.com/simplabs/ember-test-selectors) - e.g. `data-test-element` that are implemented on `.hbs files` and later on called on `acceptance tests`

 ## Prerequisites